hello chat, I'm

 Alone in Australia, competing to be the best

-I graduated on the Dean's Merit List with a GPA of 5.92/7.00.
+I arrived in Sydney knowing nobody.
+No network, no familiar faces - just a standard I had set for myself and the refusal to let anything lower it.
+I enrolled at Western Sydney University, graduated on the Dean's Merit List with a GPA of 5.92/7.00.
 Not because university came easily, but because I refused to let it not.

-“Every assignment, every exam, every group project—I treated it the same way I treated a business pitch.
+“Every assignment, every exam, every group project - I treated it the same way I treated a business pitch.
 Preparation, execution, results.”

 The Upgrade